trailblazer/trailblazer.github.io/gems/operation/2.0/endpoint.md

 While `Matcher` is the authorative source for deciding the state of the operation, it is up to you how to react to those well-defined states.
 This happens using *handlers* that you can define manually, or use a built-in set.
 Currently, we have handlers for [Rails controllers](#rails) and [Hanami::Router](#Hanami).

-You can pass a block to `Endpoint#call` with your handlers and hand in the `Result` object.
+You can pass a block to `Endpoint#call` with your own handlers and hand in the `Result` object.

+    # run operation.
     result = Song::Create.({ title: "SVT" }, "user.current" => User.root)

     Trailblazer::Endpoint.new.(result) do |m|